cannatag/ldap3/docs/manual/source/welcome.rst

 -----------------------------

 ldap3 source is hosted on github.
-You can contribute to the ldap3 project on https://github.com/cannatag/ldap3 forking the project and submitting a *pull request+ with your modifications.
+You can contribute to the ldap3 project on https://github.com/cannatag/ldap3 forking the project and submitting a *pull request* with your modifications.

 Continuous integration